groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datarelationcollection/_index.md

 ```

-Creates a com.groupdocs.assembly.system.data.DataRelation with the specified name, and parent and child columns, and adds it to the collection.
+Creates a [DataRelation](../../com.groupdocs.assembly.system.data/datarelation) with the specified name, and parent and child columns, and adds it to the collection.

 **Parameters:**
 | Parameter | Type | Description |